thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 #### Notes

 This kernel includes 149 strings including `sifive`, most of which appear in `System.map`.
-It's not immediately clear whether these indicate kernel mods by SiFive or an SDK kernel module compiled into the kernel.
+It's not immediately clear whether these indicate kernel mods by SiFive or an SiFive SDK kernel module compiled into the kernel.

 The kernel currently includes a few RISCV instruction set extensions not handled by Ghidra, and possibly not even by `binutils` and the `gas`
 RISCV assembler.
 Current Linux kernels can bypass the standard assembler to insert custom or obscure privileged instructions.